Skip to content

 The Observability API provides access to logs, metrics, and distributed traces collected from your AI Refinery projects via OpenTelemetry.
 You can use this API through the AIRefinery or AsyncAIRefinery client.

-Note: The server automatically resolves the caller's organization_id from the bearer token, so you do not need to supply it.
+Note: The Observability API is available starting from SDK version 1.25.0.
+The server automatically resolves the caller's organization_id from the bearer token, so you do not need to supply it.

 Overview